How To Get A Second Passport With A Felony

 Countries like El Salvador, Guatemala and Ecuador are more pliable when it comes to background checks for residents.
 Thus, you might start with residency and work up to a passport over a few years.

-If you want to live in Latin American, and one of these countries can become your home base, they are a solid option to rebuilding your image.
+If you want to live in Latin American, and one of these countries can become your home base, they are a solid option for rebuilding your image.

 In order to prepare a second passport application with a felony, we need the charging order, supporting court documents, probation documents (if any), a description of your work and life history since, and as many reference letters from quality sources as possible.
 With this, you will have a fighting chance to get citizenship from one of the Caribbean islands.